anabramos/human-cockroach-nuclear-bomb/README.md

 ## Data Model

 The game is made from a Player class.
-The object player is created at the very beggining of the game, and its instances and attributes are given values as the game runs.
+The object player is created at the very beginning of the game, and its instances and attributes are given values as the game runs.

-The Player class has 6 attributes who are stored and changed in different ways to be used throughout the code.
+The Player class has 6 attributes that are stored and changed in different ways to be used throughout the code.

-- player_battle_name: it is generated via user input at the beginning of every game and it stays the same for as many rounds as the player decides to play.
+- player_battle_name: it is generated via user input at the beginning of every game and it stays the same for as many rounds as - the player decides to play.

-- enemys_battle_name: it is generated a random selection from within a list of oprtions at the beginning of every game and it stays the same for as many rounds as the player decides to play.
+- enemys_battle_name: it is generated a random selection from within a list of options at the beginning of every game and it stays the same for as many rounds as the player decides to play.
 - players_weapon: it is generated via user input and it changes at every new round the player decides to play.
 - enemys_weapon: it is generated via a random selection and it changes at every new round the player decides to play.
 - player_score: it starts at 0 and will increase 1 point for every round the player wins from the enemy.
 - enemy_score: it starts at 0 and will increase 1 point for every round the player loses from the enemy.